Long-distance continuous-variable quantum key distribution with feasible physical noiseless linear amplifiers: Security analysis

 \subsection{KGR with fixed gain $g$}

 For a fixed $g$, the optimized KGRs are depicted in Fig.~\ref{fig:03-KGR-Nopt} (top panel) for $\epsilon>0$.
-As emerges from the plot, both the ideal and physical NLAs are useless at small distances $d$.
-Indeed, the ideal amplifier prevents short-distance communication since condition~(\ref{eq: Condition}) is violated for high transmissivity $T \lesssim 1$.
-Instead, for the physical NLAs $\p=\a,\b$ we have $K_{\p}<0$ up to a threshold distance.
-On the contrary, NLAs are fundamental in the long-distance regime, as for large $d$ all the NLA-assisted protocols beat the KGR~(\ref{eq: KGR GG02}) of the original protocol.
-The ideal NLA increases the maximum transmission distance by the amount $(20 \log_{10} g)/\kappa$, since for $T\ll 1$ the effective transmissivity in Eq.~(\ref{eq: IdealPar}) is $\approx g^2 T$ \cite{Blandino}.
+As emerges from the plot, NLAs are fundamental in the long-distance regime, as for large $d$ all the NLA-assisted protocols beat the KGR~(\ref{eq: KGR GG02}) of the original protocol.
+The ideal NLA increases the maximum transmission distance by the amount $(20 \log_{10} g)/\kappa$, since for $T\ll 1$ the effective transmissivity in Eq.~(\ref{eq: IdealPar}) is $T_\id \approx g^2 T$ \cite{Blandino}.
 Remarkably, also the physical NLA-assisted protocols achieve the same maximum transmission distance.
-Moreover, the presence of inefficient conditional detection reduces the value of the KGRs, still maintaining the same increase in distance even if $\eta=0.1$.
+Moreover, the presence of inefficient conditional detection reduces the value of the KGRs, still maintaining the same increase in distance even for the realistic values of practical CV-QKD systems where $0.4\le \eta\le 0.6$ \cite{Lodewyck_2005, Lodewyck_2007}.

 In fact, by expanding the CM~(\ref{eq: GammaAB|p}) in the long-distance regime where $T\ll 1$ up to the first order in $T$, we have: